dantheman0207/blockchain_development/index.md

  - data

 ## The different types of fields
-Golang stores time as Unix time, the number of seconds elapsed since January 1, 1970 UTC.
+We will store time as Unix time, the number of seconds elapsed since January 1, 1970 UTC.
 We are using UTC time, which means the time does not depend on where you are located.
-Go stores the time as a 64-bit value, so it can store the time for billions of years into the future.

 January 1, 2020 in Unix format is: `1577833200`